-The Essential Guide to Student Travel to Boston for 2019
+The Essential Guide to Student Travel to Boston

 Long attracting groups of all ages with its historic charm and Northeastern liveliness, Boston is the perfect destination for your next student trip.